 If you want to retire early, you probably have looked into ways to build passive income.
-And that makes sense; generating passive income can be a great way to add income streams that can ultimately grow your long-term wealth building plan.
+And that makes sense; generating passive income can be a great way to add income streams that can ultimately grow your long-term wealth.

 But building a passive income strategy takes effort, planning, and often, capital.
 That’s right: to make money with passive income, you need money.